 Itad was contracted to undertake a set of interlinked studies on the lessons and issues emerging from the first 5 years of the Ereto project.
 These studies were designed to inform a Joint Review, which would make recommendations for a further phase of the project.
-Itad specialists therefore undertook studies on HIV/AIDS in the Maasai in Ngorogoro District; livestock and pastoralist models for Tanzania; and potential institutional linkages.
-The main report reviewed the impact of the project on poverty reduction, strengthening of community capacity for self management, institutional linkages and partnerships, markets and small scale economic production, water development, land resources issues, and provision of vet services.
+Itad specialists, therefore, undertook studies on HIV/AIDS in the Maasai in Ngorongoro District; livestock and pastoralist models for Tanzania; and potential institutional linkages.
+The main report reviewed the impact of the project on poverty reduction, strengthening of community capacity for self-management, institutional linkages and partnerships, markets and small scale economic production, water development, land resources issues, and provision of vet services.

 The aim of the project